 I would like to share two mentions in recent concert reviews, as well as some thoughts on the music I played.

 French Program with Scottish Chamber Orchestra

 Just ten principals are required for Jean Francaix’s Dixtour, but these are not just any front-desk players, they are SCO front-desk players, not excepting guest leader Sophie Wedell who was outstanding all evening.Vox Carnyx, concert in City Halls, Glasgow, on February 25th, 2022

-In February 2022 I traveled to Scotland to play with Scottish Chamber Orchestra as guest concertmaster for the first time.
+In February 2022 I traveled to Scotland to play with Scottish Chamber Orchestra as guest concertmaster.
 Working with this fantastic, versatile orchestra and its chief conductor Maxim Emelyanychev was a deeply inspiring experience for me.